Mashape/previewer/README.md

 3. Select the individual events create, delete, pull request and push
 4. Get the previewer webhook secret out of 1password
 5. Make sure the ping event gets a pong response
-6. Make a test PR in the repository (known bug the open pr webhook will timeout)
+6. Make a test PR in the repository
 7. setup R53 to point to the ELB ( https://mashape.signin.aws.amazon.com/console )

 ## Adding Your IP